lightbend/config/HOCON.md

 other substitutions, and you can't have substitutions in keys.

-When concatenating the path expression, any `.` characters outside quoted strings or numbers are understood as path separators, while inside quoted strings and numbers `.` has no special meaning.
+When concatenating the path expression, any `.` characters outside quoted strings are understood as path separators, while inside quoted strings `.` has no special meaning.
 So `foo.bar."hello.world"` would be a path with three elements, looking up key `foo`, key `bar`, then key `hello.world`.

+The main tricky point is that `.` characters in numbers do count as a path separator.
+When dealing with a number as part of a path expression, it's essential to retain the _original_ string representation of the number as it appeared in the file (rather than converting it back to a string with a generic number-to-string library function).

- - `10.0foo` is a number then unquoted string `foo` so this would be a single-element path.
+ - `10.0foo` is a number then unquoted string `foo` and should be the two-element path with `10` and `0foo` as the elements.
  - `foo10.0` is an unquoted string with a `.` in it, so this would be a two-element path with `foo10` and `0` as the elements.
  - `foo"10.0"` is an unquoted then a quoted string which are